Bernard Levin on Parsifal

 very different from those of the two outer acts.
 This is reflected in the leitmotives which Wagner uses throughout the act; naturally, Kundry's dominates the list, together with those closely associated with her and her past.

-rose from the orchestra like Excalibur, I thought it would stop my heart, so far had I been drawn into the furnace of the struggle.
-Surely this is what the shepherds
+it rose from the orchestra like Excalibur, I thought it would stop my heart, so far had I been drawn into the furnace of the struggle.
+Surely this is what the

-moment, so powerful and so complete was the spell of the conducting, playing and singing.
-But the spell of the performance was as strong as it was because it served,
+that moment, so powerful and so complete was the spell of the conducting, playing and singing.
+But the spell of the performance was as strong as it was because it

-with the utmost fidelity, the spell of the opera - its drama, its meaning and its consummate ability to steep the whole evening in the balm of hope.
-And when you
+served, with the utmost fidelity, the spell of the opera - its drama, its meaning and its consummate ability to steep the whole evening in the balm of hope.
+And

-come to think of it, what is the Christian message but hope?
-Of course it is an oversimplification to read Parsifal as orthodox Christian witness; Wagner
+when you come to think of it, what is the Christian message but hope?
+Of course it is an oversimplification to read Parsifal as orthodox Christian

-wove much besides Christianity into his final work.
-But if we generalise a little, we can demonstrate that the redemption of Amfortas is indeed the symbol of redemption of the world; remember that
+witness; Wagner wove much besides Christianity into his final work.
+But if we generalise a little, we can demonstrate that the redemption of Amfortas is indeed the symbol of redemption of the world; remember

-Surely Wagner is saying that Parsifal is neither the Christ nor John the Baptist, but the Paraclete of St. John's Gospel, who is
+himself.
+Surely Wagner is saying that Parsifal is neither the Christ nor John the Baptist, but the Paraclete of St. John's Gospel,